 Evaluate Your Foundation

-The foundation is the first thing your contractor will check.
+It all starts with the foundation.
 If your deck doesn’t have a solid foundation or any foundation, you will either need to replace it or add one to support your sunroom.
 Your contractor can build upon a newer deck or one with a good foundation.

 Analyze the Attachment Style

-• Wraparound: Most wraparound decks are the same height as the main entrance, so it’s easy to turn them into a sunroom.
-You only have to convert a portion of the deck into the sunroom, so you can leave the rest uncovered.
+• Wraparound: Most wraparound decks have similar height measurements to your main entrance, so it’s easy to turn them into a sunroom.
+You only have to convert part of the deck into the sunroom, so you can leave the rest uncovered.

-• Elevated: Elevated decks attach to the second story of your home, so it might be best to have a sunroom built under the deck.
-With this method, you would have a deck and a sunroom, providing additional outdoor space.
+• Elevated: Have an elevated deck that’s anchored to a higher floor of your home?
+If so, it might be best to have a sunroom built under the deck.
+With this method, you would have both a sunroom and a deck, providing additional outdoor space.

-• Covered: Since covered decks already have a roof, they will need glass on all sides for insulation.
+• Covered: Since covered decks already have a roof, they will need surrounding glass for insulation.
 Covered decks tend to be the easiest type to convert into a sunroom.

 Inspect the Materials